armandoalonso/Animexa3D/README.md

 - **Grid**: Toggle grid visibility (hidden during export)
 - **Lighting**: Adjust directional and ambient light position and intensity

+### Animation Retargeting
+1. Load a source model with animations
+2. Load a target model (different rig)
+3. Open the Retarget panel
+4. Click "Auto-Map Bones" for automatic bone detection
+5. Review and adjust bone mappings manually if needed
+6. Select animations to retarget
+7. The retargeted animations will be applied to the target model

+For detailed information on the retargeting algorithm, see [Retargeting Algorithm Documentation](docs/retargeting-algorithm.md).

 ### Keyboard Shortcuts
 - `Space` - Play/Pause animation
 - `L` - Toggle loop mode